dev117uday/deepchain/README.md

 ## Technologies we used
 Metamask, Fleek, IPFS, Pinata, Vue, GSAP, SCSS

 ## Run the project
-Run the `yarn install` command in the terminal to download the dependencies.
+Run the `npm install` command in the terminal to download the dependencies.
 Run the `npm run serve` command to run the vue project in the development mode.

 Open http://localhost:8080 to view it in the browser.